• Skip to primary navigation

 • Once the cake is cooled, use a sharp serrated knife to cut the cake into three rings/slices

 • Place the next layer of cake.
-Pipe some of the whipped cream around the edges of the cake.
-Be sure to pipe some near the hole left by the tub pan as well.
-Fill the remaining area with cream.
-Add more berries
+Pipe the 1 cup of the whipped cream around the edges of the cake to make an edge to contain the Crème Anglaise and berries.
+Be sure to pipe some whipped cream near the hole left by the tub pan as well, to keep the remaining Crème Anglaise from sliding into the hole.
+Evenly distribute a few more sliced strawberries, blueberries, and raspberries over the cream.

 • Decorate cake with fresh berries and mint.
 Refrigerate for at least 3 hours before serving.
 ENJOY!